 Problems with interval training

-- High potential for injury in the overweight and untrained.
+- High potential for injury in the overweight, untrained, and people over 30.

 - Unclear if 4 minutes of Tabata intervals helps with long term cardiovascular fitness like 20 minutes of daily brisk walking does